Roboy/RoboyVR/00_sphinx_documentation/documentation/BeRoboy/1_UsersManual.rst

     :align: center
     :alt: SteamVR Error

-6. When the scene properly starts, you can choose which controller should hold which tools.
+6. When the scene starts properly, you can choose which controller should hold which tools.

 .. figure:: ../images/controller_selection_2.*
     :align: center